 Different Organizational Levels May Have Different Sales Objections

 During your sales process, you may have to deal with different levels in the organization.
 For example, you may deal with C-Level, VPs, Directors, and Managers.
 Each of these individuals has different needs and interests.
 As a result, there are some different objections that you could anticipate at the different levels.

 You most likely can sell your product into a couple of different departments in an organization.
 For example, you might be able to sell to both Finance and Operations.

 The people you talk to in these different departments will have different needs and interests.
-As a result, treating them like different buyer personas and preparing for the different sales objections they may have will have an immediate effect on your sales results.
+As a result, treating them like different and preparing for the different sales objections they may have will have an immediate effect on your sales results.